logzio/data-viz/contribute/developer-guide.md

 The script generates a Docker Compose file with the databases you specify as `sources`, and runs them in the background.

 See the repository for all the [available data sources](/devenv/docker/blocks).
-Note that some data sources have specific Docker images for macOS, e.g. `nginx_proxy_mac`.
+Note that some data sources have specific Docker images for macOS, e.g. `prometheus_mac`.

 ## Build a Docker image